NanashiTheNameless/Zorin-OS-Pro/README.md

 # Credits
 - NamelessNanashi/NanashiTheNameless For Overhauling And Adding Zorin OS 17 Support.
 - AdityaGarg8 For Adding The -U Functionality And Helping Me Notice And Fix A Few Oversights.
-- PEAKYCOMMAND For The Original Code And The Idea.
+- kauancvlcnt For The Original Code And The Idea.
 - [All Other Github Contributors For Their Appropreate Addidions/Commits](https://github.com/NanashiTheNameless/Zorin-OS-Pro/graphs/contributors)